 Patients who experience night vision problems after LASIK should file a MedWatch report with the FDA.
-You may also call FDA at 1-800-FDA-1088 to report by telephone, or download a copy of the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form, or download the MedWatcher Mobile App for reporting LASIK problems to the FDA using a smart phone or tablet.
+Alternatively, you may call FDA at 1-800-FDA-1088 to report by telephone, download the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form, or download the MedWatcher Mobile App for reporting LASIK problems to the FDA using a smart phone or tablet.
 Read a sample of LASIK injury reports currently on file with the FDA.

-The LASIK industry does not acknowledge the severe impact of night vision disturbances on patients' quality of life after LASIK.
+The LASIK industry refuses to acknowledge the severe impact of night vision disturbances on patients' quality of life after LASIK.
 LASIK surgeons downplay this adverse effect of LASIK, using terms like "symptoms" or "side effects", and telling patients these visual disturbances will resolve with time.

 Regardless of how this issue is downplayed by LASIK industry representatives, the truth is that night vision disturbances after LASIK occur frequently and may be permanent and incapacitating.

-Four years before the first FDA approval for LASIK, Dr. Leo Maguire forewarned of the threat to public health posed by impaired night vision following refractive surgery.
+Four years prior to the original FDA approval of LASIK, Dr. Leo Maguire forewarned of the threat to public health posed by impaired night vision following refractive surgery.
 The following is an excerpt from an editorial published in the March, 1994 edition of American Journal of Ophthalmology: